sveltia/sveltia-cms/README.md

 - Ensuring maximum [compatibility with existing versions of Netlify/Decap CMS](#compatibility)
 - Tackling as many [issues reported to Netlify/Decap CMS](https://github.com/decaporg/decap-cms/issues) as possible
   - So far, 100+ of them (or 180+ including duplicates) have been effectively solved in Sveltia CMS
-  - Goal: Reaching 150 by GA, 250 in a later release
+  - Target: 150 issues by GA, 250 in a later release
   - [Let us know](https://github.com/sveltia/sveltia-cms/issues/new) if you have any specific issues you’d like to see solved!
 - Responding to user feedback
 - Implementing our own UX enhancement ideas